ahmedzbyr/taealam/python/datastore/README.md

 Make sure to replace `'YourKindName'` with the actual kind name that you want to delete.
 The code fetches all entities of that kind in batches and deletes them.
 You can adjust the `batch_size` to control how many entities are deleted at once to avoid exceeding any rate limits.

-Please exercise caution when running this code in a production environment, as it permanently deletes all entities of the specified kind.
+**Please exercise caution when running this code in a production environment, as it permanently deletes all entities of the specified kind**.
 Ensure that you have appropriate backups or safeguards in place before running such code in a production Datastore.

 ## Create data for Firestore Native